HOW TO APPLY FOR FEDERAL SKILLED WORKER PROGRAM( FSWP)

 You will need to get yourself checked by a Doctor, listed on the panel of doctors by the IRCC, and obtain a police clearance certificate, in order to show that you do not have any medical or criminal grounds for inadmissibility into Canada.

-Step 6: Review & Confirmation Of Canada PR Visa
+Step 6: Review and confirmation of Canada PR visa

 This step will be completed by a Canadian immigration officer, who will review your application in detail and inform you if any other documents or clarifications are required from your side.
 Once this step is completed successfully you will receive confirmation of your Canada PR visa.